nuxt/nuxt/docs/content/1.docs/3.api/5.commands/add.md

 **Modifiers:**

-Some templates support additional modifer flags to add a suffix (like `.client` or `.get`) to their name.
+Some templates support additional modifier flags to add a suffix (like `.client` or `.get`) to their name.

 **Example:** `npx nuxi add plugin sockets --client` generates `/plugins/sockets.client.ts`.